cjacker/opensource-toolchain-gd32vf103/README.md

 # Toolchain overview

 The GD32VF103 toolchain consists of:
-* Compiler/Debugger, RISC-V GNU toolchain for C/C++ development, gcc as compiler and gdb as debugger
+* Compiler: RISC-V GNU toolchain, Rust
-* SDKs, baremetal programming , gigadevice official firmware library and Nucleisys SDK
+* SDK: baremetal programming, gigadevice official firmware library and Nucleisys SDK
-* Flashing tool, include OpenOCD/dfu-util/stm32flash/RV LINK
+* Programming tool: OpenOCD / dfu-util / stm32flash / RV LINK
+* Debugger: OpenOCD / gdb

 # RISC-V GNU Toolchain

-gd32vf103 soc and longan nano development board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano). for Rust toolchain, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).
+gd32vf103 soc and longan nano development board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano).

+For Rust toolchain, there is already a good tutorial, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).

 The RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can either build it yourself or download a prebuilt release.

 ## Building from source

-If you want to use a prebuilt release, just ignore this section.
+If you decide to use a prebuilt release, just ignore this section.

 Building a cross compile gnu toolchain was difficult long time ago, you need to understand and use configuration options very carefully. [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) provided a simpler way to help us building a workable toolchain.
 It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain. we only need the 'generic ELF/Newlib toolchain' for gd32vf103.